30 Picturesque Places to Visit in Nepal

 Panauti

 The history of Panauti dates back to the 15th century.
-However, it is believed that it was founded by Ananda Malla during the 13th century.
+However, it is believed that it was founded by Ananda Malla in the 13th century.
 The golden scripture within the Indreshwar Temple, dated 1385, states that King Harisingh Dev founded the town.
 Indreshwar Temple is one of the biggest pagoda-style temples in Nepal.
 Besides the temple, it is famous for the confluence of two holy rivers, Rosi and Punyamati.
 It is said that even Lord Indra got salvation from his sins by bathing in this holy river.

 Alongside Panauti’s history and religious significance, it has various spots to visit, like Namo Buddha Monasteries, Indreshwar Temple, Unmatta Bhairav Temple, and so on.
 Also, for the visitors, there are some homestays and resorts for comfort.
 Also, culture enthusiasts can step up and explore deeply with locals and immerse themselves in their culture.